Uptown Butte, Inc., is a 501 (c)(3) not-for-profit program incorporated

 and experience around the country.
 Butte has more than 4,000

-historic buildings in its historic zone, probably more structures
+historic buildings in its historic zone, possibly more structures

 than any other national historic landmark district in the country.

-In his tenure as Executive Director since 2002, Everett has helped
+In his tenure as Executive Director, Everett has helped

 historical facades in Uptown Butte through Mainstreet's High